 - The manufacturer (in theory) audits the claim and if correct then reimburses the distributor for the loss.

-Smyyth’s specialized Ship and Debit post-audit technology and audit processes enable us to expertly investigate and validate these allowances against the Ship and Debit agreement to prevent inaccurate payments.
+Smyyth’s specialized Ship and Debit post-audit technology and audit processes enable us to expertly investigate and validate these allowances against the Ship and Debit rebate agreements to prevent inaccurate payments.
 Records reviewed include EDI, XML transactions, SKU price variances, product returns, price protection, in-field transfers, rebates, short shipments, drop-shipments, stock rotations, sell-ins, sell-through, and impact of other rebate and allowance programs.